gangofnuns/cloudposse-tour/projects/multi-account-architecture.md

  ### STEP 2 - configure [IAM permissions]()
 * Next, you will need to know about IAM permissions, saml-based SSO, and role assumption.
 * Important paradigms in use
     * deep merging - the importance of having a DRY config.
     * context - how it fits into the picture.
-            * Where to plug into discussions.
-                * The Cloudposse Slack channel, and weekly office hours podcasts.

-### PRO TIPS
-* Watch the upstream commits.
-* Ask informed questions.
-* Gotchas - hard lessons learned.
-    * workspace overwrites - these will blow away your state.
-    * version mismatches - use upstream only.  watch upstream for bugs reported.
-    * Always lint your yaml files.

-                    * account state issues -
-                * Converting older modules - a guide
-                    * You will inevitably have to convert something old into something new.
-                * Troubleshooting - how to break things down when there are problems.

     * Phase I - Building a multi-account framework
         * Start with a multi-account in AWS.  (tips on how to do this right, with emails, etc.)